ryanmurphy918/mypackage/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mypackage is to …
+The goal of mypackage is to nothing

 ## Installation